 Please view our Yamané & Voho Solar Project video, documenting the installations.

-This project was made possible by the generosity of Alberta donors, including The Rotary Club of Calgary South, The Rotary Club of Calgary Sarcee, the Government of Alberta’s Community Initiatives Program and individual donors to The Strongest Oak Foundation.
+This project was made possible by the generosity of the following donors: Enterprise Holdings Foundation, The Rotary Club of Calgary South, The Rotary Club of Calgary Sarcee, the Government of Alberta’s Community Initiatives Program, Schneider Electric Foundation, David Townsend and individual donors to The Strongest Oak Foundation.